Lead is Dead! (Except for Starting Batteries)

 1. Prismatic Cells

 These are rectangular “brick-like” cells that nest together in a compact block.
-They require cell compression to prevent swelling or bulging during charging.
+Prismatics require a cell module that allows for the slight expansion contraction that naturally occurs during charge/discharge while retraining the cells from movement.
+The quality of the cell module is critical in mobile applications.
 In China, this compression mechanism is often called a “fixture.”
-Proper compression is essential to maintain long-term performance and safety.
+A proper “fixture is essential to maintain long-term performance and safety.

 2. Cylindrical Cells

 These range in size from a standard AA up to a large D-cell.
-Their round shape provides inherent structural strength, so they don’t require compression.
-This makes them very durable and well-suited to mobile or marine environments.
+Their round shape provides inherent structural strength, so they don’t require a fixture.
+This makes them very durable and well-suited to mobile or marine environments but how the cells are built still plays a major role in the survival of the batts.
+Some do it well, others don’t.

 3. Pouch Cells